Exporting

 Saving a JPG, PNG, or a TIFF file after rendering with Render Raw is the same as without the add-on.
 What you see is what you get!

 Usually, you would need to import Blender’s EXRs as Linear Rec.709 in other applications.
-But, since the view transform is applied with Render Raw, you do not need to import them as linear and can import them as sRGB.
+But, since the full view transform is applied with Render Raw, you do not need to import them as linear and can import them as sRGB.
 This is the default in applications like Resolve and Photoshop, so there is often nothing you need to do.
 To import the image correctly in Blender, simply switch the imported image’s Color Space property from Linear to sRGB.